jennraeross/dnd-homebrew/clericDomains/mercury.md

 _6th-level Mercury feature_

-If you take the Disengage or Dodge action, as a bonus action you can cast a cantrip which has a casting time of one action or make a weapon attack.
-If said weapon attack is made with a light melee weapon you are holding in one hand, you can also make an attack with a different light melee weapon you are holding in your other hand.
+When you cast a cantrip with a casting time of one action or make a weapon attack, you can take the Disengage or Dodge action as a bonus action.

+Additionally, when you make a weapon attack with a light melee weapon you are holding in one hand, you can also make an attack with a different light melee weapon you are holding in your other hand.
 You do not add your ability modifier to the damage of the second attack.

 ### Divine Strike